AlexanderHoughtonCA/moviebrain/README.md

 The services are:

 ### mb-common
-Not a runnable service, but is shared Sequelize models, migrations, and utilities
+Not a runnable service, but shared Sequelize models, migrations, and utilities

 ### mb-api-gateway
 Express-based API gateway used by the movie brain website.